mendersoftware/mender-artifact/Documentation/artifact-format.md

 `type` is the type of update contained within the image.
 At the moment there is only `rootfs-image`, but there may be others in the future, like `docker-image` or something package based.

+The `compatibleDevices` value provides information about devices compatible with the given artifact.

+`artifactId` is the unique identifier of the given artifact.

 The remaining entries in `header.tar.gz` are then organized in buckets under `headers/xxxx` folders, where `xxxx` are four digits, starting from zero, and